Faiz-Anjum/ATM/README.md

 This script is cross-platform and can run in both Windows and Debian based distros.

-**Optional**
-for enhancing experience, it is suggested to install pyfiglet

-	installation: pip install -r requirements.txt    or    pip3 install -r requirements.txt

 **Instruction for first time usuage**

 Run setup.py and follow the on-screen instructions to setup script for the first time.